Obituary of John Leroy Mattox

 Services for John Mattox

 There are no events scheduled.
-You can still show your support by planting a tree in memory of John Mattox.Visit the Tribute Store
+You can still show your support by planting a tree in memory of John Mattox.Plant a tree in memory of John

 Crisp Funeral Home was established in 1997 by Michael L. Crisp to better serve the families of Swain County and surrounding areas.